PufferFinance/PufferPool/docs/PufferPool.md

 Rewards / donations go through the `depositETHWithoutMinting()` function.
 This function will not mint any `pufETH` in return.
 Depositing ETH through this function will eventually change the exchange rate between ETH and pufETH, making it so that for 1 pufETH you will be able to get more ETH in return.
 Withdrawals and exchanging of `pufETH` to ETH is possible through our [WithdrawalPool](./WithdrawalPool.md) smart contract or any third party exchange.

-The [Guardians](./Guardians.md) are responsible for reporting the values used for calculation of the exchange rate [PufferPoolStorage](../src//struct/PufferPoolStorage.sol).
-Those values are stored on-chain within our main [PufferProtocol smart contract](../src/PufferProtocolStorage.sol)
+The [Guardians](./Guardians.md) are responsible for reporting the values used for calculation of the exchange rate: [PufferPoolStorage](../src//struct/PufferPoolStorage.sol).
+Those values are stored, and can be accessed, on-chain within our main [PufferProtocol smart contract](../src/PufferProtocolStorage.sol)

 PufferPool inherits from AbstractVault.sol which enables it to transfer any ERC20, ERC721, ERC1151 tokens to the PufferTreasury (with an exception to `pufETH`).
 This enables us to recover tokens sent to this contract by mistake.